 Phenology is the study of the timing of re-occurring environmental and biological events.
 So Wild Ozark Phenology is just limiting my study to what I observe right here at Wild Ozark.

-Please add your location and sightings of blooms, birds, or other seasonal events- your Ozark phenology observations especially.
-But if you’re not from around here and want to add yours, too, please do!
+Please comment to add your location and sightings of blooms, birds, or other seasonal events from wherever you are!
 It’ll be interesting to see how it varies from place to place.

 Wild Ozark Phenology Record

 03-13-20 First flocks of cedar waxwings swished and swooshed into the oak, elm, and sweet gum to feast on buds.
 Continued on the next day, too.

 04-27-19 Scorpion weed (Phacelia crenulata ) is blooming

 04-28-19 Doll’s Eyes (Actaea pachypoda) is blooming

 06-05-19 First June bugs clunking around after dark, fireflies are lighting up the trees sporadically after sunset